Skip to main content

 Humans come first #

-Any team I’ve ever worked in delivers a product through collaboration with many people, both within the team and outside it.
-My goal is to empower these people to be productive and achieve their goals and get out of the way.
+Any team I’ve ever worked on delivered a product with help from many people, both within the team and outside it.
+My goal is to empower these people to be productive, achieve their goals, and get out of their way.
 Technology comes and goes but people remain at the core of everything that I do.
-I try not to lose sight of that.

 Feedback helps everyone be better #